 1–2 tablespoons minced, fresh jalapeño pepper (optional)

-½ teaspoon oil, such as avocado or grape seed
+½ teaspoon neutral oil, such as canola or avocado

 Juice from ½ lime (or more to taste)